mgsxx/QEverCloud/README.md

 I have not used any Qt 5 specific features so the library should compile for Qt 4 but I have not tested this.

-To be pricise I've tested the library with Qt 5.2 on Windows with MSVC2010, MSVC2012 and MinGW 4.8.
+To be pricise I've tested the library under Qt 5.2 on Windows with MSVC2010, MSVC2012 and MinGW 4.8.

 ## How to compile